 Why This Recipe Works

-- This Slow Cooked Lamb Ragu recipe is very easy to follow with step-by-step pictures and instructions.
+- This Braised Lamb Ragu Recipe is very easy to follow with step-by-step pictures and instructions.

-- It makes the perfect meal for a lazy Sunday lunch with a minimum of preparation.
+- This easy recipe makes the perfect meal for a lazy Sunday lunch with a minimum of preparation.

 - You can use leftover lamb from your roast dinner to make this delicious braised Lamb Ragu.